Open-Transactions/protocol-docs/content/docs/xml/transaction.md

 * Use composition over inheritance.
 * Use document types over `type` attribute.
-* Move `message` type in particular is out of place.
+* The `message` type in particular is out of place.